Semiparametric Efficiency Gains From Parametric Restrictions on Propensity Scores: Efficiency Gains from Large Parametric Models

-This theorem tells us that knowledge of a parametric restriction on the propensity score that violates Condition \ref{cond:score-is-flexible} is beneficial in terms of efficiency because it improves the efficiency bound even asymptotically.
-In the following two subsections, we will give some examples that satisfy or violate Condition \ref{cond:score-is-flexible} for two common parametric models of the propensity score.
+Theorem \ref{thm:many-param-limit} tells us that knowledge of a parametric restriction on the propensity score that violates Condition \ref{cond:score-is-flexible} is beneficial in terms of efficiency because it improves the efficiency bound even asymptotically, i.e., $V^{p, \infty} < V^{uk}.$ It also implies that as long as Condition \ref{cond:score-is-flexible} is satisfied, it may hold that $V^{p, \infty} = V^{uk},$ even though $\cM_\infty^p \subsetneq \cM^{uk}.$ In other words, restricting the space of propensity scores does not necessarily improve estimation efficiency.